oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

     commands to specify the chart location.

 ##### _GitHub chart repository approach_

-TBD Will this chart always be equal to or newer than the operator image version?
-If not, document how to remediate.
-If so, document this fact.

 - This approach uses the GitHub chart repository version of the operator Helm chart that is located at `https://oracle.github.io/weblogic-kubernetes-operator/charts`